mastash3ff/kbai_notes/7_frames/notes.md

 ## Assignment

-* How would you use frmaes todesign an agent that could answer RPMs?
+* How would you use frames todesign an agent that could answer RPMs?
 Receive problem in frames initially or generate frames from reasoning?

 With frames in hand, how would they be used to solve the problem based on the frames?

 Frames representing individual figures from the problem.
 What about representing the problem as a whole?

 What about frame representing individual shapes in figure?
-How would that level of abstractoin help solve the problem more easily?
+How would that level of abstraction help solve the problem more easily?

 What do frames enable us to do that we couldnt do otherwise?